 Here are just a few of the benefits:

-- Personal Attention: You will have the opportunity to receive one-on-one mentoring from Dr. Hammer (e.g., how to pick a psychology career, how to get into graduate school)
+- Personal Attention: You will have the opportunity to receive one-on-one mentoring from Dr. Hammer and his graduate students on topics such as how to pick a psychology career and get into graduate school.

-- Freedom: You can work when and where you want, because much of the work can be done on your personal laptop from home at any hour of the day.
-Some RA’s do all their work in their pajamas after 10pm (no joke).
+- Autonomy: You can work when and where you want, because most of the work can be done on your personal laptop from home at any hour of the day.

 - Flexibility: most projects have flexible deadlines, so if you happen to have a busy academic week with lots of tests and projects due, you will have the option make up your Lab hours the following week.

 - Advancement: you will have the opportunity (if you desire) to take on more advanced projects after you demonstrate excellence with simpler tasks.
-For example, many RAs start doing annotated bibliographies and literature reviews by their second semester, experience which looks great on graduate school and job applications.
+For example, many RAs start doing advanced projects such as literature reviews late in their first semester with the Lab.
+There are also opportunities to be co-authors on conference posters and presentations.
+Getting this experience builds your CV for graduate school.

 - Voice: you will have the opportunity to make your preferences known regarding what specific topics and tasks you’d prefer to get more experience with as a HAMMER Lab RA.
 We work hard to allow RA’s to get involved in a variety of projects and tasks so that they can grow into well-rounded graduate school and job applicants.